ccao-data/data-architecture/dbt/models/qc/docs.md

 - `FP Checklist - Non-EX, RR parcels with 0 value` (#1570) - Will C.
 {% enddocs %}

+# vw_report_town_close_289s

+{% docs view_vw_report_town_close_289s %}
+Check for rows in the `OBY` table where the class is 289.

+This view is exported as part of the QC report to check values prior to town closings.

+Pulled from the following Inquire queries:

+- `FP Checklist - 289s` (#1963) - Will C.
+{% enddocs %}

 # vw_report_town_close_500k_increase_1m_decrease

 {% docs view_vw_report_town_close_500k_increase_1m_decrease %}
 Check for rows in the `ASMT` table where the total market value has increased by more than $500k or decreased by more than $1m in the past year.

 This view is exported as part of the QC report to check values prior to town